spintactics/react-playground/README.md

+## Rain's React-Playground

+This is based off the React tutorial.
+The goal of this is to improve my react and front-end skills through a hands-on approach.

+Future to-do's:
+-Visual improvements
+-Redux
+-Additional Functionality

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>